Evan-Evans/Beta-Mixture-Model/README.md

 ========

 # Introduction
 We developed a beta mixture model to identify putative CSM loci from the candidate CSM regions.
-Our assumptions for beta mixture model were that the methylation patterns of each CpG site follow Binomial distribution and the methylation probability of the CpG site (θ) follows Beta distribution.
-Here we assumed that the Beta distribution for hyper-methylated state vs hypo-methylated state of the same CpG site are distinct, leading to the distinct θ for two states, with θ1 and θ2 indicated methylation probabilities of hyper-methylated and hypo-methylated state, respectively.
-For each candidate region, the probability for a cell to be each methylation state (P1 for hyper-methylated state and P2 for hypo-methylated state) was estimated by EM algorithms, and which methylation state this cell attributed to was determined by comparing P1 and P2.
+Suppose that there are two methylation states which include hyper-methylated state and hypo-methylated state in a given candidate region.
+Here we assumed that the methylation probabilities of hyper-methylated state and hypo-methylated state are estimated by two distinct the Beta distributions, leading to the distinct θ for two states, with θ(1) and θ(2) indicated methylation probabilities of hyper-methylated and hypo-methylated states, respectively.
+For each candidate region, the two probabilities were estimated by EM algorithms.
 # How to Use
-The beta mixture model includes two R scripts, run_beta_mixture_model.R reading in input file and outputting results, and beta_mixture_model.r performing principal statistical analysis, called by run_beta_mixture_model.R.
+The beta mixture model includes two R scripts, *run_beta_mixture_model.R* reading in input file and outputting results, and *beta_mixture_model.r* performing principal statistical analysis, called by run_beta_mixture_model.R.
 Prepare the input file as the required format, with mandatory values: CHR_ID, START, END, CELL_POSI_INFO in first three and the last columns, respectively.
 * INPUT: the information of methylation statistics of candidate CSM regions
 * OUTPUT1: the result of beta mixture model of candidate CSM regions
 * OUTPUT2: the result of beta mixture model of putative CSM loci
-* USAGE: Rscript run_beta_mixture_model.R
+* USAGE: *Rscript run_beta_mixture_model.R*
 ### INPUT FORMAT

 The candidate region file is tab separated and contains following columns: